 NB non-member's fee includes a £3.00 supplement for temporary membership of Audax UK valid for the duration of this particular event only and includes compulsory 3rd party insurance coverage.
 To join AUK visit AUK Membership Information

-The route passes the many Meres of Cheshire and Shropshire (Mere, Pickmere, Budworth Mere, Hatchmere, Delamere, Newton Mere, Blake Mere, Ellesmere, White Mere, Colemere and Redesmere).
+The route passes the many Meres of Cheshire and Shropshire (Mere, Budworth Mere, Hatchmere, Delamere, Oakmere, Newton Mere, Blake Mere, Ellesmere, White Mere, and Colemere).
 This is excellent cycling countryside with lots of quiet lanes.
-Although not a hilly ride, these are numerous undulations, but if you insist on riding fixed there's nothing here that would require the use of a '24 inch gear' (IE 2 feet!).
+Although not a hilly ride, these are numerous undulations, but probably fine for those who insist on riding fixed.